-The SACSIM equilibration procedure employs equilibrium assignment iteration loops (aiterations) nested within iterations between the demand and assignment models (daiterations).
+The SACSIM equilibration procedure employs equilibrium assignment iteration loops (a-iterations) nested within iterations between the demand and assignment models (daiterations).
 This is similar to the nested iteration in many trip-based model systems.
 Assignment is run for four time periods, and each one employs multi-class equilibrium assignment, with classes composed of SOV, HOVs not using median HOV lanes, and HOVs using them.
-In the i-th da-iteration, DaySim is run on a subset of the synthetic population, consisting of the fraction $1/s_i$ (i.e. $100/s_i$ percent) of the households, starting with the m_i -th household and proceeding uniformly every s_i households.
-The user determines s_i and m_i .
-DaySim scales up the synthesized trips by the factor s_i before they are combined with the estimated external, airport and commercial trips in mode-specific OD matrices for the four assignment time periods.
-During the n-th a-iteration within the i-th da-iteration, link volumes are estimated for the iteration i OD matrices, and combined in a convex combination with link volumes from the prior da-iteration, using a user-specified combination factor (or step-size) λ_i .
-This is the pre-loading method intended to prevent link volume oscillation between da-iteration using the TP+-determined step size α .
+In the i-th da-iteration, DaySim is run on a subset of the synthetic population, consisting of the fraction $1/s_i$ (i.e. $100/s_i$ percent) of the households, starting with the $m_i$ -th household and proceeding uniformly every $s_i$ households.
+The user determines $s_i$ and $m_i$ .
+DaySim scales up the synthesized trips by the factor $s_i$ before they are combined with the estimated external, airport and commercial trips in mode-specific OD matrices for the four assignment time periods.
+During the n-th a-iteration within the i-th da-iteration, link volumes are estimated for the iteration i OD matrices, and combined in a convex combination with link volumes from the prior da-iteration, using a user-specified combination factor (or stepsize) $\lambda_i$ .
+This is the pre-loading method intended to prevent link volume oscillation between da-iterations.
+The resulting estimated volumes are then combined with link volumes from the prior a-iteration using the TP+-determined step size $\alpha$ .
 This is intended to prevent link volume oscillation between a-iterations.

-As implemented, the equilibration procedure runs for a user-determined number (I) of daiterations.
-Within each iteration, the user controls the synthetic population subset used by DaySim (via s_i and m_i), the weight (λ_i) given during assignment to the link volumes associated with this iteration's simulated trips, and the assignment closure criteria (N_i and g_i).
-Bowman and Bradley (2006) report the results of testing various combinations of these parameters.
+As implemented, the equilibration procedure runs for a user-determined number (I) of da-iterations.
+Within each iteration, the user controls the synthetic population subset used by DaySim (via $s_i$ and $m_i$ ), the weight ( $\lambda_i$ ) given during assignment to the link volumes associated with this iteration's simulated trips, and the assignment closure criteria ( $N_i$ and $g_i$ ).
+Bowman, Bradley and Gibb (2006) report the results of testing various combinations of these parameters.

 Eventually, certain applications of the activity model may need the equilibrium process to achieve higher precision in zone-to-zone times than the prototypical applications provide.
 Since the degree of precision is problem-specific (depends on the population and on congestion levels), empirical study should be pursued as needed on where to best find improvement, in either: (a) more system iterations with smaller step sizes and/or smaller first sample, (b) more simulation passes per household, (c) a smaller tolerance of the assignment's relative gap closure criterion, especially in later system iterations, or (d) some combination of these.
-A separate requirement anticipated for some applications of SacSim is to reduce the randomness of trip forecasts beyond what is inevitable from the Monte Carlo process at full sampling.
+A separate requirement anticipated for some applications of SACSIM is to reduce the randomness of trip forecasts beyond what is inevitable from the Monte Carlo process at full sampling.
 These applications require supersampling, which is running two or more simulations of the whole population after equilibrium is adequately achieved, and averaging their results.